Warning: Excessive Schmoopiness

 Annie murmurs a tactfully sweet, "We'll see."

 Jeff had initially settled on a couch in the corner hoping to write a few emails for work, but his phone sits loose in his grip and he's not sure he even knows what an email is right now.
+His head is fuzzy with white noise, his chest feels too tight.
 He's vaguely aware of Shirley placing a cup of coffee on the table in front of him but it's not until he feels the weight of her palm against his shoulder that he realizes she's been talking.
-He blinks up at her dazedly.
-"Huh?"
+To him.

 Shirley pitches a knowing smile.
-"Annie and the baby are fine.
+"Annie and the baby are fine, you know.
 You can stop looking."

 "Psssh."
 He takes a sip of coffee, tongue wriggly a little at the heat.
 "I was looking at Pierce.
-He looks as confused as ever."
+He looks as confused as ever.
+We should probably keep an eye on that."

 "Mmm-hmm."
 Her eyes narrow shrewdly for a moment before her face breaks into a beam.
 "I'm proud of you, Jeffrey."